darjutak/docs.scala-lang/_sips/minutes/2017-10-24-sip-minutes.md

-What I'd like to get out of this meeting is to present our findings from the past 3 weeks, give my personal recommendations and collect your feedback on how to prioritize our upcoming work"
+What I'd like to get out of this meeting is to present our findings from the past 3 weeks, give my personal recommendations and collect your feedback on how to prioritize our upcoming work

 **Olaf** continues by presenting his overview of the project

 [YouTube time: 15'32'' - 23'39''](https://youtu.be/aIc-o1pcRhw?t=930)

-## SIP-29: meta
+*SIP-29: meta*

 - Scoping changes are a concern.

-## Macros by feature needs
+*Macros by feature needs*

 I think there are roughly four categories of macros grouped by features they require from the macro system: code transformation, code generation,